rguske/rguske.github.io/post/monitoring-the-vmware-event-broker-appliance-with-vrealize-operations-manager/index.md

 1. Download the [Mangement Pack for Container Monitoring](https://marketplace.vmware.com/vsx/solutions/vrealize-operations-management-pack-for-container-monitoring)

 {{< admonition note "Note:" true >}}
 vRealize Operations Management Pack for Container Monitoring 1.4.2 and above will only be interoperable with vRealize Operations Enterprise edition.
-The older versions of Management Pack continues to work with vRealize Operations Advanced and Enterprise editions.
+The older versions of Management Pack continue to work with vRealize Operations Advanced and Enterprise editions.
 {{< /admonition >}}

 2. Import the Management Pack in vROps as follows: